 | Day 0–1 | Qualify and start | Complete the eligibility check and begin your questionnaire the same day. |

-Most Florida uncontested divorces filed through The Quick Divorce finalize in 4 to 8 weeks.
+Most Florida uncontested divorces filed through The Quick Divorce finalize in roughly 4 to 8 weeks.
+Court calendar is beyond our control.

 How it works — FAQ